SovereignCloudStack/standards/Standards/scs-XXXX-vN-key-manager-standard.md

 ## Introduction

 To encrypt user data like volumes or in the future also Images and ephemeral storage for VMs, the key is needed to be present in the infrastructure.
-Therefore a key-manager is needed to store the keys and apply autorization policies on requests.
+Therefore a key-manager is needed to store the keys and apply authorization policies on requests.
 The OpenStack key-manager implemenation that can bu utilized for this is named Barbican.
 This standard aims to provide a base level of security for Cloud Service Providers that integrate a key-manager into their deployments.